DeepakJhaaa/javascript-developer-handbook/src/_Javascript/README.md

 ## 2. Functions

 ### 2.1.
-What are the difference way of declaring function in javascript?
+What are the different way of declaring function in javascript?

 ```js
 var foo = function() {